Roadless area conservation: Political conflict in the U.S.

-In 2011, a federal appeals court in Denver, Colorado upheld the government’s authority to prohibit Western states from building roads on public land.
+In 2011, a federal appeals court in Denver, Colorado, upheld the government's authority to prohibit Western states from building roads on public land.
 The unanimous ruling, issued by a three-judge panel, said a lower court had erred in finding for the State of Wyoming, the plaintiff in the case, and ordered that the rule be put into force nationally.
 Wyoming had argued that preventing road construction into or on national forests or other lands is a de facto wilderness designation, something that only Congress can do, and that the Forest Service had exceeded its own authority in trying to put the system into effect.
 "The Forest Service did not usurp Congressional authority because the roadless rule did not establish de facto wilderness," the court said in a decision written by Judge Jerome A. Holmes, who was nominated to the court by President George W. Bush.

-The roadless rule is the law of the land after surviving its final legal challenge on March 25, 2013, when the U.S. District Court for the District of Columbia rejected the state of Alaska’s challenge that, while aimed at the Tongass National Forest, would have nullified the national rule.
+The roadless rule is the law of the land after surviving its final legal challenge on March 25, 2013, when the U.S. District Court for the District of Columbia rejected the state of Alaska's challenge that, while aimed at the Tongass National Forest, would have nullified the national rule.
 The Alaska case was the final litigation challenging the rule nationwide.
-The Court held that no further challenges are allowed, because the statute of limitations has run out.
+The court held that no further challenges are allowed, because the statute of limitations has run out.

 Trump's Forest Service removed most of the Tongass National Forest from roadless area designation in October 2020, allowing road construction and logging in more than 9.3 million acres of forest.
 Clear-cut lands lose the carbon sink of old-growth forest, habitat for wildlife, and soil stability, causing landslides.

+In January 2023, the USDA and Forest Service under the Biden administration restored protections of the Tongass National Forest under the roadless rule.
+In a statement announcing the finalization of the restoration of environmental protections, the agency wrote: "The Forest Service received about 112,000 comment documents -- the vast majority of which were in favor of restoring roadless protections.
+The agency reviewed, analyzed and applied this input, alongside the input received during the October 2020 rulemaking, to inform USDA’s final decision.
+USDA also consulted with Southeast Alaska Tribal Nations."

+On June 23, 2025, the Trump administration announced at a meeting of the Western Governors Association that it intends to rescind the national roadless rule.

 In literature

 A notable American proponent of roadless wilderness areas was writer Edward Abbey in his book Desert Solitaire.
-In his essay Industrial Tourism and the National Parks, Abbey describes road construction as "unnecessary or destructive development" and the loss of wilderness as a consequence of what he called "industrial tourism", where once-secluded natural areas become popularized and degraded.
+In his essay "Industrial Tourism and the National Parks", Abbey describes road construction as "unnecessary or destructive development" and the loss of wilderness as a consequence of what he called "industrial tourism", where once-secluded natural areas become popularized and degraded.